akihikodaki/dts/test_plans/kni_test_plan.rst

    modprobe vfio-pci
    usertools/dpdk-devbind.py --bind=vfio-pci device_bus_id

-The DUT has at least 2 DPDK supported IXGBE NIC ports.
+The DUT has at least 2 DPDK supported IXGBE/I40E/ICE/IGC NIC ports.

 The DUT has to be able to install rte_kni kernel module and launch kni application with a default configuration (This configuration may change form a